hurricane-response/response-theme/Contributing.md

 ## Credits

-Special thanks to the Moby project and their [Contributing Guidelines](for inspiration).
+Special thanks to the Moby project and their [Contributing Guidelines](https://github.com/moby/moby/blob/master/CONTRIBUTING.md) for inspiration.